dotkom/notifier/README.md

   - Fetches realtime bus data from a third-party API at bybussen.api.tmn.io
   - Frequently updated in order to always show correct information
   - Support for favorite bus lines, simplifying finding a particular bus at a busy stop
-  - Smart selection of bus stops at the options page, quickly determining which stop the user wants
+  - Smart selection of bus stops, quickly determining which stop the user wants
   - The complete list of bus stops is fetched and parsed every now and then
 - Oracle
   - Allows the user access to SiTs bus oracle